Women's Health

 Menopause

-The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as a woman's oestrogen levels decline.
-In the UK, the average age for a woman to reach the menopause is 51.
-The perimenopausal stage normally lasts for a few years leading up to this.
+Menopause is a natural part of aging, typically occurring between 45 and 55, as oestrogen levels decrease.
+In the UK, the average age for reaching menopause is 51.
+The stage leading up to menopause, called perimenopause, often lasts several years.

 Symptoms may include some or all of the below and can be intermittent initially